 It’s indicative of the effort that you’ve put into cleaning up your site.
 The purpose of a reconsideration request is to reinstate trust.

-All of these actions would ensure that PageRank or link equity would not get passed on to your website, so that a search engine would consider it in a search algorithm.
+All of these actions ensure that PageRank or link equity will not get passed on to your website, so that a search engine will consider it in a search algorithm.

 The mental model search engines want you to have is: